 Indeed.
 Colonialism is still a problem today, both for the societies doing the colonizing as well as the colonized, but to attribute this process to Europeans, Western civilization, and capitalism is just as scurrilous to world peace and prosperity as the arguments for policing the globe.
 In fact, the idea that white folks and capitalism are the root of all evil is a far more worthy ideological successor to Suleiman the Magnificent’s desires than it is to Richard Cobden’s.

 Opposing colonialism is a good thing, but it would be wise to remember why this is: colonialism is just Realpolitik played out to its logical end.
 It is never good for the colonizing society and hardly ever good for the society being colonized.
-It is an expensive and inefficient method of meeting the demands of interest groups at the expense of society as whole.
+It is a costly and inefficient method of meeting the demands of interest groups at the expense of society as whole.